I'm a member

 The HALO System uses radiofrequency (RF) energy and consists of two components: an energy generator and an ablation catheter.
 The generator provides rapid (i.e., less than 1 second) delivery of a predetermined amount of radiofrequency energy to the catheter.
 The HALO90 or the HALO360 is inserted into the esophagus with an endoscope, using standard endoscopic techniques.
 The HALO90 catheter is plate-based and used for focal ablation of areas of Barrett esophagus up to 3 cm.
 The HALO360 uses a balloon catheter that is sized to fit the individual esophagus, and is inflated to allow for circumferential ablation.

-Ablation with radiofrequency affects only the most superficial layer of the esophagus (the mucosa), leaving the underlying tissues unharmed.
+Ablation with radiofrequency affects only the most superficial layer of the esophagus (ie, the mucosa), leaving the underlying tissues unharmed.
 Measures of efficacy for the procedure are eradication of intestinal metaplasia, without leaving behind microscopic (or "buried") foci, and post-ablation regrowth of the normal squamous epithelium.
 Reports of the efficacy of the HALO system in ablating Barrett esophagus have been as high as 70% (comparable with alternative methods of ablation [e.g., APC and MPEC]), and even higher in some reports.
 The incidence of leaving behind buried foci of intestinal metaplasia has been reported to be between 20–44% with APC and 7% with MPEC; studies using the HALO system have reported 0%.
-Another potential advantage to the HALO system is that because it is automated, it eliminates operator-dependent error that may be seen with APC and MPEC.
+Another potential advantage to the HALO system is that because it is an automated process, it eliminates operator-dependent error that may be seen with APC and MPEC.